Donald Trump Says He Initially Downplayed The Severity Of Coronavirus Because He Is A ‘Cheerleader’

 President Donald Trump was asked on Tuesday about his decision to downplay the potential severity of the coronavirus as it was beginning to spread.
 He defended his actions by saying that he wanted to be a “cheerleader” for the U.S. and to avoid creating “havoc, and shock, and everything else.”

-CBS News‘ Ben Tracy asked Trump at the daily coronavirus press conference about his early comments when he claimed that the virus would be gone within a few days.
+A video posted to their Twitter account shows CBS News’ Ben Tracy asking Trump at the daily coronavirus press conference about his early comments, when the president claimed the virus would be gone within a few days.

 “Well the cases really didn’t build up for a while,” he began.